aianana/Encrypt-DecryptAianaKul/README.md

 ## Input/Output

-- **Input**: User provides text to be encrypted or decrypted and a key (either a shift number for Caesar or a keyword for Vigenère):
+- **Input**: User provides text to be encrypted or decrypted and a key (either a shift number for Caesar or a keyword for Vigenère);
+- **Output**: The program outputs the encrypted or decrypted text to the console:
 ![Example 1](image/example1.png) , ![Example 2](image/example2.png) , ![Example 3](image/example3.png) , ![Example 4](image/example4.png)

-- **Output**: The program outputs the encrypted or decrypted text to the console.

 ## Challenges